dapper91/pydantic-xml/docs/source/pages/data-binding/elements.rst

 Model types
 ***********

-Field of a model type marked as :py:func:`pydantic_xml.element` is bound to a sub-element.
+A field of a model type marked as :py:func:`pydantic_xml.element` is bound to a sub-element.
-Then the sub-element is used as a root for that sub-model.
+Then the sub-element is used as the root for that sub-model.
 For more information see :ref:`model data binding <pages/data-binding/models:model>`.
 Parameter ``tag`` is used to declare a sub-element tag to which the sub-model is bound.
 If it is omitted the sub-model ``tag`` setting is used.
-If it is omitted too field name is used (respecting ``pydantic`` field aliases).
+If it is omitted too the field name is used (respecting ``pydantic`` field aliases).
 So the order is the following: element tag, model tag, field alias, field name.

 .. grid:: 2